firepear/petrel/README.md

 ## Servers

 A Petrel server wants to be hands-off.
-Maybe the thing you're writing is just a wrapper around the server, but maybe the server is almost irrelevant to your code, and exists just for occasional queries.
-To support either, once a server is instantiated and handlers have been configured, your code should be able to ignore it during normal operation.
+Once a server is instantiated and handlers have been configured, your code should be able to ignore it during normal operation.

 The simplest case of creating a server is: